Joel's Campaign Priorities

 For the 2021 National Assembly Campaign, Joel has four focused priorities which are issues which are under the control of the Welsh Assembly and have therefore been under the control of Welsh Labour for the past 20 years.

 These four priories all affect the daily lives of residents and communities in Cardiff North.
 Joel has lived in Cardiff North all of his life and lives and breathes the issues which form his campaign priorities.
-Listening and responding to the legitimate concerns of Cardiff North residents, Joel has based his campaign around the following four priorities;
+Listening and responding to the legitimate concerns of Cardiff North residents, Joel has based his campaign around the following six priorities;

 Sustained and improved healthcare for all